 Migration to cloud-based Microsoft Office 365 is on just about everyone’s mind these days.
 You’re eager to embrace the many benefits of Office 365, but as you consider this big move, your mind is spinning with questions.
 In this two-part blog series, we’ll look at some of the key issues discussed at our recent webinar, “Fireside Chat: Moving to Office 365 with Security in Mind.”
-Security consultant and long-standing Microsoft MVP Tony Bradley and Intel Security Product Manager Nate Fitzgerald share tips on making a smooth and secure transition to Office 365.
+Security consultant and long-standing Microsoft MVP Tony Bradley and McAfee Product Manager Nate Fitzgerald share tips on making a smooth and secure transition to Office 365.

 Will I Lose Control?